nextflow-io/nextflow/docs/executor.rst

       ERROR: java.lang.UnsatisfiedLinkError: no drmaa in java.library.path

-    Nextflow is unable to find ``libdrmaa.so`` file.
+    It means that Nextflow is unable to find ``libdrmaa.so`` file.
 The most common solution is to include the path where this file is located in the ``LD_LIBRARY_PATH`` environment variable.